 Bwindi Impenetrable is an ancient rainforest spread over steep ridges and valleys that form a protective habitat for almost half of the last mountain gorillas.
-It is the best park to watch silverbacks, hike through the impenetrable forest, and meet locals.
+It features on most Uganda tours and offers the best treks to see silverback gorillas and immerse in local cultures.

 Queen Elizabeth National Park

-Queen Elizabeth is the best park in Uganda for a family safari and big game viewing.
-Game drives will bring you close to the elephant, lion, leopard, but just as well, boat safaris on Kazinga channel have excellent encounters with thirsty visitors.
+Queen Elizabeth is the best park in Uganda for a family safari and big game viewing tours.
+Game drives will bring you close to the elephants, tree climbing lions, leopards, but just as well, boat safaris on the Kazinga channel have excellent encounters with thirsty animals.

-Lake Mburo National is the smallest wildlife park located 230 kilometers outside Kampala.
-This small park is usually included on Uganda safari packages as a buffer between Kampala and Bwindi and offers decent wildlife sightings.
+Lake Mburo National is the smallest and closest wildlife park to the city, 230 kilometers outside Kampala.
+This small park is usually included on Ugandasafaris as a buffer between Kampala and Bwindi and offers decent wildlife sightings.

 Murchison Falls National Park is located in the northwestern region, a bit far from the famous western safari circuit, but worth a first-time visit.
 Here, you'll marvel at the mighty waterfall, cruise the Nile, and take a game drive to get close.